ogrnv/Creating-sample-means-for-measurement-standards-of-intelligence/README.md

 Having the means of the tests it is possible to get statistical properties of distribution of the means, for example, compute confidence interval for the population mean.

-The intelligence score from the test results can be calculated as 1000/mean
+The intelligence score from the test results can be calculated as 1000/(one step mean)

 R examples: